desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 In case of a domain not yet secured with DNSSEC, automatic DS initialization is not required to maintain ongoing operation; it might, however, request DNSSEC bootstrapping.
 In the absence of a registry lock, it is then in the interest of security to enable DNSSEC as requested.
 The fact that a Child is requesting DS initialization through an authenticated, automated method {{!RFC9615}} expresses the registrant's intent to have the delegation secured.
 There would be little reason for the registrant to have the corresponding CDS/CDNSKEY records published if not for their request to be acted upon.

-Further, considering that some domains are put into clientUpdateProhibited lock by default, not honoring authenticated DS initialization requests needlessly imposes an additional burden of human intervention for unlocking and relocking the domain in order to facilitate DS provisioning after registration, in spite of the registrant already having expressed (to their Child DNS operator) the intent of securing their domain with DNSSEC.
+Further, some domains are put into clientUpdateProhibited lock by default.
+In such cases, not honoring authenticated DS initialization requests imposes an additional burden on the registrant, who has to unlock and relock the domain in order to facilitate DS provisioning after registration.
+This is a needless cost, given that the registrant already has expressed their intent to have the domain secured to their DNS operator, who in turn has published CDS/CDNSKEY records.
 It therefore appears that DS initialization and rollovers should be treated the same way with respect to locks, and only be suspended while in serverUpdateProhibited lock status.

 # Multiple Submitting Parties {#multiple}